 Make sure that the upstand protrudes at least 80 mm above the finished roof.
 The final step is sticking the roofing material to the roof access hatch upstand to create a waterproof closure.

-A roof access hatch with polycarbonate must always be installed at a 5⁰ pitch.
-This reduces condensation and dirt collecting in the polycarbonate ducts.
+A roof access hatch with glass must always be installed at a 5⁰ pitch.
+This reduces condensation.

 The electrical operating system of the roof access hatch consists of a control box, two motors, and one wireless remote control to operate the control box.
 The installation of the electric roof access hatch on the roof is almost exactly the same as the installation of a manual roof access hatch.
 Only after installation does the electric roof access hatch require a few extra steps to be taken: